 The Help Center also gives traders straightforward answers to a variety of different questions and issues that may arise.

 How it Works

 The Robinhood app is available for download on Apple products, Android, and is also accessible through the internet.
 Since Robinhood is available on multiple platforms, it allows traders to utilize it whenever and wherever is convenient for them.

 When you are setting up your account and choosing your account type, you will also need to link a bank account to make deposits into your Robinhood account.

 There is no minimum deposit required to join Robinhood and start your account, but in order to start trading, you will need to put enough money into your account to purchase at least one share of your preferred stock.

 Robinhood allows traders to trade up to $1000 of stock instantly after you deposit the money into your account.
-There is no waiting period.
+There is no waiting period!
 This is convenient because it allows traders to keep having the potential to profit if the market is hot.
-This however, also provides some risk to traders because it’s easy to go above the allowed amount of trades before you’re marked as a pattern day trader.
+If you’re a newer trader this can be risky as it’s easy to go above the allowed amount of trades before you’re marked as a pattern day trader.

 In order to help out newer traders, Robinhood has a feature that tracks the number of day trades a trader has made in efforts to prevent traders from getting flagged as a pattern day trader.
 So, when using the app as a first-time trader or even a seasoned trader you’ll always have a level of protection if you’re worried about the PDT rule.